like-a-freedom/rusty_apple_mail_mcp/README.md

 - stdio transport only
 - requires Apple Mail storage to be present on disk
 - some binary attachment formats may yield metadata instead of extracted text

-## TL;DR

-Need an AI agent to safely search and read Apple Mail on your Mac?
-This project provides a clean, read-only MCP layer over Apple Mail’s native storage — fast index-based searches, on‑demand body hydration from `.emlx`, and zero write access.